 By Dan Blair, a marriage counselor and family counselor.

 How often does this happen?
 Probably more than is reported, but studies show that 11-15% reject or resist contact with one parent while remaining aligned with the other parent (Johnston, 1993, 2003; Johnston, Walters, & Olesen, 2005b; Racusin & Copans 1994; Wallerstein & Kelly, 1980).
 In custody-disputing samples 20% reject a parent, and 6% are extreme examples like the one listed above (Kopetski, 1998a, 1998b; Johnston 1993, 2003; Johnston, Walters, & Olesen, 2005c).
 Boys and girls both refuse equally, and adolescents are more likely than younger children (Kelly & Johnston, 2001).
 Both moms and dads experience resistance.
 Research is also clear that children of divorce generally do better with good relationship with both parents (Kelly 2007).
 In retrospect, adult children wished they had spent more time with non-custodial parent (Fabricius & Hall, 2000; Finley & Schwartz 2007; Laumann-Billings & Emery, 2000).
+Kids as adults may even resent the other parent who kept them from the resisited parent.
 Both parents together are proven to play an important role in child development and adjustment (Parke, 2004; Schwartz & Finley, 2009).
 In spite of what we know about what is good for kids: “Visitation refusal is at what I believe to be an epidemic proportion, and sadly it often leads to long term estrangements between parents and children” (Peter J. Favaro, Ph,D.).

 On the other side of the coin is the parent who contributes to the problem anywhere from making common parenting mistakes to estrangement through domestic violence, abuse, and neglect.
 Some parents are strict or demanding, especially compared to the other parent.
 Some parents are more sensitive and responsive to needs.
 One mistake made by a parent of a child refusing visitation is to “give the child space.”
 This method becomes self-perpetuating.
 Another accusation by a parent is that their child has been “brainwashed.”
 This occurs even in the case where the child witnessed domestic violence; the parent may still believe the child’s statements were inculcated by the other parent.
 Even in the case where the child has been coached, pitting the parent’s perceptions against the child’s experience discounts the point of view and individuality of the child, thus reinforcing the influence of the competing parent.
 “It is easy to see how toxic parents can become in their ability to serve as a secure base or a haven of safety when they get so preoccupied with their own needs, pride, shame, or selfishness, or their anger at the other parent over betrayal or humiliation.
 How can I comfort my child when I myself am frightened?
 How can I tolerate my child having successes under your supervision if it is all about me, not about them?”
 (Everett Waters).